She's All That: Casting

-The film had an ensemble cast of up-and-coming actors, including Kieran Culkin, Oscar winner Anna Paquin, Jodi Lyn O'Keefe, singer Usher Raymond, rapper Lil' Kim, Gabrielle Union in her film debut, and Dulé Hill.
+The film had an ensemble cast of up-and-coming actors, including Kieran Culkin, Academy Award winner Anna Paquin, Jodi Lyn O'Keefe, singer Usher Raymond, rapper Lil' Kim, Gabrielle Union in her film debut, and Dulé Hill.
 Producer Richard N. Gladstein noted, "There were other films that you could've seen them in, but they weren't usually the leads in those films."
 According to director Robert Iscove, Miramax co-head Harvey Weinstein was very involved in script development and casting, and was able to get great actors in very small parts as a personal favor.

 Iscove said Josh Hartnett was considered for the role of Zack Siler, and many actresses were considered for the role of Laney Boggs, including Mena Suvari, Leelee Sobieski, and Jordana Brewster.

 Kevin Pollak said he signed up for the movie in part because he was impressed with Freddie Prinze Jr.’s performance in The House of Yes a few years earlier and was interested in working with him.